jasonzissman/TimeMe.js/README.md

 Notice that the code sample sets the idle duration to 30 seconds, which means 30 seconds of user inactivity (no mouse or keyboard usage on the page) will stop the timer.
 Also, we define a page name (`my-home-page`) to associate with the current timer.

-*Note*: You can time any activity that you want, not just page time.
-Simply call the following code.
-TimeMe will automatically discount any idle or inactive time.
+*Note*: You can use TimeMe.js to time any activity that you want, not just page time.
+Simply call the following code around the activity of interest.
+TimeMe.js will automatically discount any idle time or time when viewing another tab or application.

     TimeMe.startTimer("my-activity");
     // ... some time later